anapenedos/PhosQuest/documentation/web_app_testing.md

 And from here, one can observe the kinases associated with this phosphosite, and link back to the original EPHB2 search result (Accession number P29323)

 **'Exact Matches' option**
-<br> For the exact matches option, unfortunately our code did not give the same result and could not identify the four results that were previously identifed using the 'similar match' method.
-This is something we did not have time to resolve, but will look into.
+<br> For the exact matches option, HRI was not detected because the "name searches" utilises kinases = `kin_full_name`, which translates to full name.
+Thus, searching for HRI will not work in an exact match as this corresponds to gene name.
+Currently we could only search for one specific field.
+In the future, we will look to implement multi-field searches to capture different information.

 ### Test case scenario 3 = Searching for substrate via accession name e.g. P01236